-The appointed membership shall consist of the academic faculty serving as assessment representatives from each department, the Dean of Undergraduate Studies, and the Senior Assessment Associate of the Trefny Center.
+The appointed membership shall consist of the academic faculty serving as assessment representatives from each undergraduate academic degree program on campus, the Office of Undergraduate Studies, and the Trefny Center.
 One of the academic faculty members must be a Faculty Senator and shall serve as a representative of the Faculty Senate.

-The Senior Assessment Associate shall be the chairperson of the Assessment Committee.
+The representative from the Trefny Center shall be the chairperson of the Assessment Committee.
 The committee shall meet three times during both the fall and spring semesters.
 Upon the provision of appropriate notice to the membership, special meetings may be called at any time by the chairperson.
-At least five members must be present at a meeting to constitute a quorum sufficient to permit the committee to conduct its business.

-The academic faculty committee members will be designated by their departments and appointed to the Committee by the President.
+The academic faculty committee members will be designated by the program leads (Directors or Department Heads) and appointed to the Committee by the President.
 The Faculty Senate representative shall be appointed directly by the Faculty Senate, unless one of the assessment representatives already serves on the Senate, in which case this individual will serve as the Faculty Senate representative.

 The academic faculty committee members who do not represent the Faculty Senate shall serve while they act as assessment representatives for their department.
 As such, their terms of appointment may vary, based on department needs and structures, but are recommended to be at least two years.
 The academic faculty member who represents the Faculty Senate, if not also a department assessment representative, shall serve for a renewable, one-year term.